BIS paper says broader approach needed to supervise clearers

 “While progress in these vital areas has been impressive, the interaction between CCPs and the rest of the financial system remains, at best, imperfectly understood,” it says.

-So far, regulators have focused on ensuring individual CCPs, like Eurex Clearing, part of Deutsche Boerse, ICE Clear, part of Intercontinental Exchange, and LCH.Clearnet, owned by the London Stock Exchange, hold enough capital and follow robust methods for assessing and covering risks from trades.
+So far, regulators have focused on ensuring individual CCPs, like Eurex Clearing, part of Deutsche Boerse (DB1Gn.DE), ICE Clear, part of Intercontinental Exchange (ICE.N), and LCH.Clearnet, owned by the London Stock Exchange (LSE.L), hold enough capital and follow robust methods for assessing and covering risks from trades.

 This approach may not be too narrow.